Total Interest payable

 Total Payment (Principle + Interest)

-An EMI calculator is an online tool that takes your principal, rate of interest, and tenure into consideration to calculate your EMI.
+An EMI calculator is an online tool that takes your principal, rate of interest, and tenor into consideration to calculate your EMI.

 An EMI calculator uses a simple formula to determine your EMI.
 The formula used is:

 E = P * r * (1+r)^n / ((1+r)^n-1)

 where E is EMI, P is the principal loan amount, r is the rate of interest calculated on a monthly basis, and n is the tenor/duration of the Personal Loan.

 An EMI calculator is very easy to use.
 All you need to do is enter the following information: The loan amount, tenor (in months), and rate of interest.
 The calculator will use the information provided by you, run it against the EMI calculation formula, and inform you of the EMI amount you will have to pay every month.

 EMI stands for Equated Monthly Installment and is the amount of money that you need to repay to lender against the availed personal loans or any other.

 A personal loan EMI amount also includes payable interest rate amount on the loan amount.
 You can calculate your exact personal loan EMI amount by using the personal loan calculator on the Bajaj Finserv website free of cost.

 It is great to calculate your EMI before applying for a loan.
 It can help you know an exact EMI amount that you will pay over the desired loan amount.

 You can use the personal loan EMI calculator at the Bajaj Finserv to know the same.
 You can select the loan amount, tenure and rate of interest to get the exact payable EMI amount.